-The 56th Birnberg Research Program was held on April 9 and 10, 2013.
+The 58th Birnberg Research Program was held on April 8 and 9, 2015.
 The annual Birnberg Research Program brings a clear focus on dental research to the dental school and the entire Health Sciences Campus through the Birnberg Award, lecture, and the Birnberg Day student scientific poster presentations.
 The Birnberg Award was established in the early 1950’s to encourage dental research of excellence and to help build public interest for the support of dental research.
 A scientist who has made significant research contributions to the understanding of oral health is selected by nomination of the Research Advisory Committee to the Dean for recognition as the Birnberg Awardee.

-Research Advisory Committee members, as well as 15 judges from the CDM faculty, reviewed the presentations and selected the predoctoral and postdoctoral students who received recognition for their research poster presentations.
+Research Committee members, as well as 15 judges from the CDM faculty, reviewed the presentations and selected the predoctoral and postdoctoral students who received recognition for their research poster presentations.

-2013 Award Recipients
+2015 Award Recipients